• Technical Blog Post

 The Bits

-Installation of MTC fasteners require typical bits & accessories, most common of which are the patented RW bits and the AW bits.
+Installation of MTC fasteners require typical bits & accessories, most common of which are the patented RW bits.
 The new RW bits are designed for the partially threaded 4.0 series & fully threaded fasteners series, existing in three different models:

 The Power Tools